salkuadrat/lucifer/README.md

 Loading web fonts using `@font-face` also has same-origin-policy by default, and also other less popular things (like WebGL textures).

-If you don't set up a CORS policy that allows 3rd party origins, their requests will fail.
+If we don't set up a CORS policy that allows 3rd party origins, the requests will fail.

 A cross origin request fail if it's sent